tarwn/lessthandot-hugo/blogs/content/posts/2011-02-28-creating-mailing-labels-in-sql.md

 The basic steps are to: create a report with multiple columns, add a list, add a textbox, write an expression, and let Reporting Services do the hard work!

-I&#8217;m using Avery 5160 labels as an example.
+I'm using Avery 5160 labels as an example.
 Depending on the labels you have, you may need adjust your columns, width, height and padding.

 1. Create a new, blank report.
-I&#8217;m using the AdventureWorks database.
+I'm using the AdventureWorks database.
 My query is:

 ```sql
 SELECT        FirstName, LastName, AddressLine1, AddressLine2, City, StateProvinceName, PostalCode